 Marketing budget isn't an expense — it's a compounding asset

 Every founder we talk to treats marketing like a cost line.
 The ones who win treat it like an investment with compounding returns.
-Here's how to reframe it.
+Here's how to reframe it — and the cash-runway gate that decides whether the reframe applies to you yet.

 The 12-point checklist for choosing a marketing agency (from the agency side)